endurantgames/cosmiclegends/src/classes/totem.md

 ![Jeri North, a.k.a.
 Rockstar](art/jeshields/monstrosity.png "Jeri North, a.k.a.
 Rockstar"){.class}
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Monstrosity Abilities {  .class}
+## Totem Abilities {.class}

 Each Volume, you gain a new ability from your class.
-Your Monstrosity Abilities show your increasing distance from humanity.
+Your Totem Abilities show your increasing distance from humanity.
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Engine of Destruction** Prime ability common to all Monstrosities.
+Your hero has the **Force of Nature** Prime ability common to all Totems.

 :::::: {.ability-list .prime }::::::::::
 Engine of Destruction